How Do Adventists Choose What to Eat?

-“I have come that they might have life, and that they might have it more abundantly.”
-(John 10:10).
+“I have come that they may have life, and that they may have it more abundantly” (John 10:10, NKJV).
 God isn’t trying to restrict pleasure.
 He wants to give us beyond what we believe to be pleasurable!

 When we buy a product, it comes with an owner’s or operator’s manual.
 Our operator’s manual is called the Bible.
 It is God’s instruction manual for our bodies.
 If we desire a long healthy life, operate the product as the owner recommends!

-Did the law of clean and unclean animals originate at Mt Sinai?
+Did the law of clean and unclean animals originate at Mt.
+Sinai?

 When the corruption of mankind necessitated their destruction by a flood, God told Noah to bring into the Ark each type of animal.

 Noah knew the difference between clean and unclean animals about 2000 years before Mt.
 Sinai.

-“As also in all his epistles, speaking in them of these things; in which are some things hard to be understood, which they that are unlearned and unstable wrest, as they do also the other scriptures, unto their own destruction” (2 Peter 3:16).
+“As also in all his epistles, speaking in them of these things, in which are some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures” (2 Peter 3:16, NKJV).

 What will happen if we disregard God’s counsel in His health laws?

-Disregarding God’s laws bring terrible consequences.
+Disregarding God’s laws brings terrible consequences.
 Breaking the sixth commandment results in violence, pain, and grief.
-When we lie, we hurt other people and excessive work and a poor diet bring harm to our bodies and relationships.
+When we lie, we hurt other people, and excessive work and a poor diet bring harm to our bodies and relationships.
 If we commit adultery, homes are broken up and lives are shattered.
 If we disregard God’s health laws, we bring sickness and death that could be avoided.
 Our minds become clouded and it becomes difficult to discern God’s will for our lives.

 This doesn’t mean that if you follow a healthy diet you won’t get sick.
 Because we live in a sinful world, our bodies are deteriorating constantly.
-We still have a choice about how we can live and whether we will make our bodies more susceptible to diseases.
+But we still have a choice about how we can live and whether we will make our bodies more susceptible to diseases.